JeffersonLab/qsim-moller/README.md

 2 = remoll
 Generates 2-8 GeV particles following position, angular, energy and momentum distribution obtained from remoll simulation.
 In remoll simulation, three sensitive detectors are placed right infront of the open(beam right), closed(beam left) and transition(beam up) SM modules and the output rootfiles is skimmed to make Event distribution root file.
-The z position of primary vertex can be changed in qsimPrimaryGeneratorAction.cc, to effectively move detector closer/farther from VDC.
+The z position of primary vertex can be changed using macros /qsim/zmin and /qsim/zmax.
 The distributions are stored in file RemollPrimaryDistribution.root (copied to build directory when qsim is made), which has <not yet decided> events.

 ## Stand mode